carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 # UI Components Library: [Material UI]
 I chose [Material UI]: *"React components for faster and easier web development.
 Build your own design system, or start with Material Design"*, quoting their website.

-There were two good reasons which drove me to pick up an UI Components library:
+There were two reasons which drove me to use [Material UI]:

 - To create simple UI components which are accessible, [responsive](https://material-ui.com/guides/responsive-ui/#responsive-ui) and with a consistent design is tricky and time consuming.
 - It has SVG set of [Material Icons](https://material-ui.com/components/material-icons/).
 [Budget Tracker] allows to create categories defined by a name and a selectable icon, so this icon set was really convenient.